phetsims/qa/documentation/qa-book.md

 ## Section 3: GitHub

 GitHub is a code hosting website.
-If GitHub is integrated with Git, version control software, everything you commit and push is automatically posted.
+If you use the version control software Git, you can post changes to code you make on your computer to GitHub.
 PhET also uses GitHub to document issues with sims.

 ### 3.1: Repositories

 A GitHub repository is like a folder where the code and issues for a specific simulation are kept.
-It’s important that you familiarize yourself with each repository and its contents.
+It’s important to familiarize yourself with each repository and its contents.

 Some repositories contain code for things that aren’t simulations.
 The following is a list of those repositories with brief descriptions: